turingschool/career-development-curriculum-site/module_one/mod1_week3.md

 * What technologies are you most passionate about? and Why?
 This answer will help you attract your audience.
 When your brand is clear and focused you will have indsutry professional seek you out.
 * What will your brand say about you on social media?

+### Application (10 min)
-## Application (10 min):  The goal is to create a holistic view of your career successes and accomplishments.
+The goal is to create a holistic view of your career successes and accomplishments.

 1. Review the following [Professional Story and Branding document](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing).
 The tabs are in order of how you should review and complete the work.
 2. Review and complete the branding framework reflection questions